eyereasoner/eye/librath/librath.md

 ## Observership and the Infinite Game of Mathematics

 This exploration weaves together two profound ideas.
-One comes from early-universe cosmology: in the beginning, there was no single, sharp "first moment" with fixed rules, but a quantum haze of possibilities.
+One comes from Thomas Hertog and Stephen Hawking's early-universe cosmology: in the beginning, there was no single, sharp "first moment" with fixed rules, but a quantum haze of possibilities.
 As the universe unfolded, certain patterns became stable and self-replicating, leading to the effective laws of nature we observe today.
 The other idea comes from Gödel’s incompleteness theorems: **as territory**, mathematics is an inexhaustible landscape of truth, a realm so vast that no finite set of axioms can ever capture it all.

 A central metaphor illuminates this connection.
 Imagine a timeless **Library** containing every consistent mathematical blueprint for a universe—all possible geometries, interaction rules, and even complete cosmic histories.
 This library is static.
 Now, imagine a single **Path** being traced through its shelves.
 That path is our world.